What is a scaphoid fracture?

 What is the treatment?

 If the fracture fails to heal in the cast, or the bone is displaced, surgery may be necessary.
-In this procedure, called an open reduction, the surgeon inserts a metal screw into the scaphoid to hold it in place until the bone is fully healed.
+In this procedure, called an open reduction, the surgeon inserts a metal screw or wire into the scaphoid to hold it in place until the bone is fully healed.
 Occasionally, a bone graft is needed to aid healing.
-The graft is taken from the forearm or hip, placed between the broken scaphoid and secured with a metal screw, allowing the bones to fuse.
+The graft is taken from the forearm or hip, placed between the broken scaphoid and secured with a metal pin or screw, allowing the bones to fuse.